Ru-bato/Database-Course-Design/README.md

   ```

 - Direct Access
-  This project used to be deployed to Alibaba Cloud's(阿里云) Windows cloud servers, but due to the release of the cloud servers, by the time you read this, it probably won't be accessible via [this url](http://47.100.21.14:18080/) anymore.
+  This project used to be deployed to Alibaba Cloud's(阿里云) Windows cloud servers, but due to the release of the cloud servers, by the time you read this, it probably won't be accessible via <a href="http://47.100.21.14:18080/" target="_blank" rel="noopener noreferrer">this url</a> anymore.

 ## Functionalities